Best Testing Practices for Agile Teams: The Automation Pyramid

 When most of our efforts are focused on automation at the UI level, the focus is on finding bugs, whereas, with the agile pyramid, the idea is to prevent them.

-In the figure above, you can see how the two approaches differ.
+In the figure below, you can see how the two approaches differ.

 Base Layer: Unit Tests